mohanmca/MohanLearningGround/src/main/md/Tools/Data Engineering/etl-and-data-pipelines-shell-airflow-kafka.md

 ## Data loading techniques

+1. Full
+   1. Initial history into a database
+2. Incremental
+   1. Once full load is done, further data is loaded using Incremental load
+   2. Based on the volume & velocity of the data, incremental loading can be done either using batch or stream loaded
+   3. Data is appended to, not overwritten
+3. Scheduled
+   1. Load data on periodic basis
+   2. Cron, Windows Scheduler
+4. On-demand
+   1. Initiated/Triggered on-demand
+   2. Measures such as data size
+   3. Event detection, like motion, sound or temp change
-1. Batch loading vs stream loading
+5. Batch loading vs stream loading
    1. Periodic updates using windows of data
+   2. Loading data in chunks defined by some time windows of data accumulated by the data source
+   3. Stream loading
-   2. Continuous updates as data arrives (Flink - near realtime)
+      1. Continuous updates as data arrives (Flink - near realtime)
-   3. Micro-batch loading (Spark technique)
+   4. Micro-batch loading (Spark technique)
       1. Short time windows used to access older data
-2. Push vs Pull
+6. Push vs Pull
    1. Pull - requests for data originate from the client
       1. Example: RSS, Emails
    2. Data can be pushed to clients
       1. Client subscribes to the service provided by server
       2. Example: Push notification, instant messaging
-3. Parallel loading vs Serial loading
+7. Parallel loading vs Serial loading
+   1. To boost data loading
       1. Multiple data steams
    2. For long distance data replication
    3. Splitting single file into smaller chunks and load to destination
    4. Parallel loading can boost loading efficiency
-4. Full
-   1. New data warehouse
-5. Incremental
-   1. Data is appended to, not overwritten
-6. Scheduled vs On-demand
-   1. Periodic loading, like daily transactions to database
-   2. Windows Task Scheduler, cron

 ## Data Load